environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 Now it is time to look at your results.
 Generate a table where you predict for each strain the presence (and copy number) or absence of PhoA and PhoB.
 Do this both based on your BLAST results and your HMM results.
 Save the tables in your results folder as a csv file.

-**How did you make a decision for presence/absence based on BLAST?
+**How did you make a decision for presence/absence based on the outputs from BLAST?
 HMM?**

 > ANSWER HERE

 **Are your predictions of gene presence/absence consistent between the two methods?
-Why or why not?**
+Why or why not?
+What does this tell you about the two methods and how and where each might be best applied?**

 > ANSWER HERE

+## You are done!
+For this assignment please push the updated `README.md` file as well as your `results/` which should contain: